✦ Updated July 2026

 Does it actually pay off?

 Visiting the Louvre, Versailles, and Orsay?
 Add just one more museum and the 4-day pass pays for itself.
 We do the maths — you make the call.
+Once you have it, you never pay again at the door — entry is fully included at every site.

 Your Paris Museum Pass Savings Calculator